MUSEUM AND INFORMATION CENTRE IN RIVERTON APARIMA

 We do not offer secure storage, so recommend bags be left on your transport.
 There is no indoor area suitable for food, but students on a fine day enjoy the grass area out front of the museum.
 A 10 minute drive will take you to Taramea Bay, opposite the dairy is a sheltered area, with free BBQ’s and toilets.

-The following contact details are for services/facilities in the township which we frequently get asked about (it is not a full directory of all our facilities, most others you will find on a google search such as accommodation), these are provided to help you plan your visit.
-If you are planning a school camp here, the Riverton Campground may be able to offer your group exclusive use.
+To help you plan your visit, we have provided some contact details for services/facilities in the township (it is not a full directory of all our facilities, most others you will find on a google search such as accommodation).
+If you are planning a school camp here, the Riverton Holiday Park may be able to offer your group exclusive use.

 (Transport Riverton - Invercargill)